oducoelho/NLW_Copa_Ignite/README.md

 Procedure start MOBILE application --<br />

-First access the mobile directory with the command cd mobile
+First access the mobile directory with the command<br />
+cd mobile<br />
 Change the IP addresses in the SCREENS folder in the GAME and HOME components.
-Enter your machine's IP Index.ts files for these 2 components.
+Enter your machine's IP Index.ts files for these 2 components.<br />
-Install MOBILE application dependencies npm install
+Install MOBILE application dependencies<br />
+npm install<br />
-Start the web application with the command expo start
+Start the web application with the command<br />
+expo start<br />

 ## :handshake: Collaborators
 <table>
   <tr>